top of page

 for The Boston Globe with Kate Tuttle, president of the National Book Critics Circle

-for The Cedar Rapids Gazette with Rob Cline ("A unique and effective effort to honor [their] uncle’s story while placing it in a larger context . . .
-Allen asks [their] readers to expand their notion of what is 'normal.'")
+for The Cedar Rapids Gazette with Rob Cline ("A unique and effective effort to honor [his] uncle’s story while placing it in a larger context . . .
+Allen asks [his] readers to expand their notion of what is 'normal.'")

 for The Missoulian with Chris La Tray